-SAC learns $Q$ value function as critics from the collected experience and uses it to guide the policy (actor) update.
-To stabilize training, SAC estimates a lower confidence bound of the true $Q$ value by maintaining a pair of Q networks, $\hat{Q}_1$ and $\hat{Q}_2$, and taking their minimum, i.e., $\hat{Q}_{\mathrm{LB}}(s, a)=\min_{i\in\{1,2\}} \hat{Q}_i(s, a)$.
+SAC learns the $Q$ value function as critics from the collected experience and uses it to guide the policy (actor) update.
+To stabilize training, SAC estimates lower confidence bound of the true $Q$ value by maintaining a pair of Q networks, $\hat{Q}_1$ and $\hat{Q}_2$, and taking their minimum, i.e., $\hat{Q}_{\mathrm{LB}}(s, a)=\min_{i\in\{1,2\}} \hat{Q}_i(s, a)$.
 The two Q networks are structured identically and trained in the same way but initialized differently.
 The $Q$ value function is trained via value-based methods.
-The objective function is expressed as minimizing the expected single-step \textit{bellman error}.
+The objective function minimizes the expected single-step \textit{bellman error}.
 It further keeps $\hat{Q}'_1$ and $\hat{Q}'_2$ as the exponential moving average of $\hat{Q}_1$ and $\hat{Q}_2$ to provide a stable training target.
 To this end, the target $Q$ value is computed by

 where $a' \sim \pi \left(\cdot \mid s'\right)$, and the training loss for $Q$ functions are